hueitan/Interesting-Things-on-GitHub/README.md

 - Decline at the first, package.json should be enough, why again more package manager. [underscore 1630](https://github.com/jashkenas/underscore/pull/1630)
 - [Cat crying face](https://github.com/jashkenas/backbone/pull/3148#issuecomment-43162173) when being rejected.
 - Don't dirty the original **package.json** - [Cookies 26](https://github.com/ScottHamper/Cookies/pull/26)

+### Should we stop GitHub in China?

+I hope this is not going to happen in the future, at the moment, GitHub is still available in China but not google.
+Some of the people think GreatFire is pushing the GitHub to be banned - [Can you stop polluting GitHub](https://github.com/greatfire/wiki/issues/1).
+Also ibufu think GitHub [should be banned](https://github.com/greatfire/wiki/issues/72) because the firewall can **"filter"** some not so good programmer.

+> Our goal is not to get GitHub blocked.
+We are trying to expand the online freedom which I believe all of us who use GitHub want.
+We are working hard to end online censorship in China and we believe that this is possible.
+But it requires that we unite.
+Those of us who believe that having access to GitHub is a right, not a favour that can be cancelled any time, must work together. [(Read more...)](https://github.com/greatfire/wiki/issues/1#issuecomment-30631750)

+- Don't do politics, don't do politics - [GreatFire 65](https://github.com/greatfire/wiki/issues/65)
+- Please don't block GitHub - [GreatFire 60](https://github.com/greatfire/wiki/issues/60)